Walid-Ahmed/imageclassifierSuite/README.md

 The file   trainClassifier_flow_from_data.py   can be usd to train a binary classifier or a multi classifier.

-You can runit as follows
+You can run it as follows

     python trainClassifier_flow_from_data.py    --EPOCHS 25   --width 28 --height 28 --datasetDir Santa --networkID LenetModel

-In case of binary classifier, the last layer will have only one neuron, otherwise  te last laye will have a number of neurons as the number of outputs.
+In case of binary classifier, the last layer will have only one neuron, otherwise  the last laye will have a number of neurons as the number of outputs, The activation  function in  last layer will be changed from Sigmoid to Softmax accordingly

-You do not have to enter your labels or to split your data into train/eval, all what you have to do is to arrange your images so that each class in a folder with its label. and all theses folder with a single folder as the following, the name of this single folder is what you should pass as argument when taining.
+You do not have to enter your labels or to split your data into train/eval, all what you have to do is to arrange your images so that each class in a folder with its label and all theses folders within a single folder as the following, the name of this single folder is what you should pass as argument when training.
 The folder should be in folder datasetes.
  ![Sample Arrangment of dataset](https://github.com/Walid-Ahmed/imageclassifierSuite/blob/master/sampleImages/classArrang.png)

-the following files are automatically saved to the "Results" folder
+The following files are automatically saved to the "Results" folder

  1. Loss curve
  2. Accuracy curve